|Lat/Lon:||46.27467°N / 12.99691°E|

 All these mountain roads are very attractive goals for mountain (and ordinary) bikers.

-The summit of Monte Cuar can be reached by the marked paths No. 815 (to Malga Cuar and on top) and No. 815a (from Cuel di Forchia on top).
+The summit of Monte Cuar can be reached by the marked paths No. 815 (to Malga Cuar and on the highest point) and No. 815a (from Cuel di Forchia on the highest point).
 The latter is steeper, but in dry season still only an easy hike-up.
 In winter, or when the eastern ridge is covered with snow, some steep section can require some care.
-From Cuel di Forchia on top we need 1 h 15 min to 1 h 30 min, for the whole round tour (also the road to Malga Cuar) we need some 4 hours.
+From Cuel di Forchia to the summit we need 1 h 15 min to 1 h 30 min, for the whole round tour (also the road to Malga Cuar) we need some 4 hours.

 From Cuel di Forchia also the summit of Monte Covria can be reached by a marked path.
-We need some 45 minutes to reach the top.
+We need some 45 minutes to reach it, but it offers no views around.

 As Fabrizio, our very active member lives at the foothills of M. Cuar, I first tried to persuade him to write the page.
 He generously left the task to me, but promised to participate comments and pictures.